About the Regional Forum

 Ayman H. Safadi

-Minister of Foreign Affairs and Expatriates of Egypt.
+Minister of Foreign Affairs and Expatriates of the Hashemite Kingdom of Jordan.

-Ayman Safadi has enjoyed an extensive, high-profile career in government, the media and in management, since September 2016, he has served as a member of the senate, where he chairs the communications and National Guidance committee and sits on the Judiciary and Foreign Affairs committees.
+Ayman Safadi has enjoyed an extensive, high-profile career in government, the media and in management.
+Since September 2016, he has served as a member of the senate, where he chaired the Communications and National Guidance committee and sits on the Judiciary and Foreign Affairs committees.
 Between 2008 and 2011, Mr. Safadi served as advisor to His Majesty King Abdullah II and as Deputy Prime Minister, Minister of state, and spokesperson for the Government.

 Mr. Safadi, who holds an M.A. in international Journalism from Baylor University (WACO, Texas) and a B.A. in English Language and Literature from Yarmouk University, has been a regular commentator on Middle Eastern affairs for both regional and international media.